TheBodger/MMM-SimplePlayer/README.md

 This magic mirror module will enable the user to play music, control playback through a mouse or touchscreen and view details of the Track playing.

-Tracks are cane be played from either: a local folder relative to the MagicMirror folder a named playlist in a local folder, containing local tracks in folders relative to the requested musicDirectory, and/or from any streaming servers a DLNA server visible to the magicMirror
+Tracks can be played from either:
+ 	<br>a local folder relative to the MagicMirror folder
+ 	<br>a named playlist in a local folder, containing local tracks in folders relative to the requested musicDirectory, and/or from any streaming servers
+ 	<br>a DLNA server visible to the magicMirror

 ### Examples: